-Types of Unwanted or Unsolicited Email and How to Manage It
+Types of Unsolicited or Unwanted Email and How to Manage It

 There are several types of unwanted or unsolicited emails that show up in our inboxes and differing ways to handle them.
 Some are truly unwanted emails and other emails are just not wanted at this time or in the multitudes they come in.
 Among these are spam, junk, and quarantined emails.
 While they share similarities, there are distinct differences between each of them and how you manage them.
 Let’s review.